A-00235

 Enforcement Authority

-Private right of action by covered persons (public officeholders or candidates for public office).
+Private right of action by covered persons (public officeholders and candidates for public office).
 No designated agency enforcer.
-A covered person who has sent notice and whose realistic depiction is generated after the prescribed compliance period may bring a civil action against the owner, licensee, or operator of the covered system.
-No cure period beyond the 60-day implementation window following notice.
+A covered person who has sent notice and whose realistic depictions are generated after the prescribed compliance period may bring a civil action against the owner, licensee, or operator of the covered system.
+The covered person's agent, employee, or representative acting at the direction of the covered person may also provide notice.
+No cure period beyond the 60-day implementation window triggered by notice.

 Penalties

-$100 per unauthorized depiction, capped at $100,000 in the aggregate per covered person.
+$100 per depiction, capped at $100,000 in the aggregate per covered person.
 Statutory damages do not require proof of actual monetary harm.
-No provision for injunctive relief, attorney fees, or costs.
-No liability where the owner, licensee, or operator implemented a reasonable method but was unable to prevent the depiction, or where the depiction was incidental or created in an unforeseeable way.
+No liability where the owner, licensee, or operator implemented a reasonable method but was unable to prevent the unauthorized depictions, nor for depictions that are incidental or created in an unforeseeable way.

 Who Is Covered